What is eSIM and how does it work?

 6. No need to wait for the new sim card to switch to another mobile operator.

-Above we have talked about the many advantages of new technology.
+Above, we have talked about the many advantages of new technology.
 But there is a disadvantage too.
 Only a few support eSIM.
-Because of this device manufacturers need to support both sim types.
+Because of this, device manufacturers need to support both sim types.

 M2M and IoT advantages with eSIM:

 M2M and IoT are two new concepts for connected devices.
 You might know that new gadgets are coming with IoT features.
 What are these features do for you?
 A car with a vehicle tracking system is an example of IoT.
 For tracking, devices read the data for positioning.
-This could be from GPS or from the cell of a mobile network.
+This could be from GPS or the cell of a mobile network.
 Devices push the data to the server.
 On the server, an application can get the tracking information.
 For data, the device should have a sim card.

 MVNOs and eSIM: